drflorianberger/TPUCU25/week1/randomvar.md

 \mean{x} = \sum_{i}^{6} i * \frac{\mbox{number of i}}{\mbox{number of all tosses}} = \sum_{i}^{6} i * P(i)
 $$

-Let's consider a die with 4 faces and with the numbers 2 to 5.
+Let's consider a die with four faces and with the numbers 2 to 5.
 What is the mean?

 $$
 \mean{x} = \sum_{i=2}^5 i * \frac{1}{4} = 3.5